MicrosoftDocs/cpp-docs/docs/parallel/sample-multithread-c-program.md

 void ShutDown(void) // Shut down threads
 {
+    // Tell all threads to die
+    ReleaseMutex(hRunMutex);

     while (ThreadNr > 0)
     {
-        // Tell thread to die and record its death.
+        // Wait for each thread to complete WaitForSingleObject(hThreads[--ThreadNr], INFINITE);
-        ReleaseMutex(hRunMutex);
-        ThreadNr--;
     }

     // Clean up display when done